-Example of formula-Undergraduate level must have 128 hours completed to graduate, 128 X 150% = 192 hours maximum.
+- Undergraduate example of formula-Undergraduate level must have 128 hours completed to graduate, 128 X 150% = 192 hours maximum. - Graduate example of formula-Graduate level 36 hours needed to be completed to graduate = 54 would be the maximum hours allowed.